 Be honest with yourself and ask:

 - What are the thoughts or situations I have been trying to avoid?

 - What have I rejected because it’s ‘too close to home’?

 - Is there some truth in it?
 If so, what can I plan to do about it?

 It may help to get back into a routine but take it slowly.
 Try to do more of the things you enjoy.
-Your doctor, counselor, church leader, elder or friend may be able to help you.
+Your doctor, counsellor, church leader, elder, or friend may be able to help you.